Call: (407) 331-6620 or (850) 439-1001

 Seven Things To Know When You Receive A Notice Of Investigation From The Department Of Health

-Healthcare Provider Regulatory Process Flowchart (click to review)
+Healthcare Provider Regulatory Process Enforcement Process Flowchart (click to review)

-This flowchart, flow diagram, disciplinary guideline, or algorithm was originally published by the Medical Quality Assurance (MQA) Division of the Florida Department of Health (DOH) in the early 2000s to better explain and show the processing of disciplinary complaints made against licensed health professionals in the State of Florida.
-It does a great job of showing the process followed, except that it does not contain any information on how long each step of the process can take, and some steps can take months or even years.
+This flowchart, flow diagram, disciplinary guideline, or algorithm was originally published by the Medical Quality Assurance (MQA) Division of the Florida Department of Health (DOH) in the early 2000s to better explain and illustrate the processing of disciplinary complaints against licensed health professionals in the State of Florida.
+It does a great job of showing the process.
+However, it does not contain the information on how long each step of the process can take.
+Some steps can take months or even years.
 The chart is a summary of the process that is required by state statutes, including the Florida Administrative Procedure Act (APA), Chapter 120, Florida Statutes.
-It is a useful guide to use in locating where your case is in the process.
+It is a useful guide to locate where your case is in the process.

 Florida Emergency Suspension of the License of Alexis Backer Lawler, R.N., January 28, 2026 (click to review)